Humans need stories.

 storytellers are needed now more than ever.
 As we seek meaning, we’re liable to find it anywhere.

 Humans are particularly susceptible to visual representation.
 Images are potent: A single photograph

 can communicate an entire story in a split second.

-As visual storytellers, we’ve been mindful of this cognitive bias for more than 25 years.
+As visual storytellers, we’ve been mindful of this cognitive bias for nearly three decades.
 We take our

 responsibility as designers quite seriously.
 Images and words are continually forming and changing us.